Christmas Eve News Dump: The Hits Keep On Coming!

-Category: World Politics Hits: 1There are many last-minute news tidbits this morning.
+Category: World Politics Hits: 8There are many last-minute news tidbits this morning.
 (I threw in a few that weren't as bleak.)
 'I think we might be entering a prolonged government shutdown': Politico reporter warns https://t.co/OBJMp1KJPV #SmartNews — ???? ???????? ????
 Lisa (@LisaKeel9) December 24, 2020 BREAKING: GOP blocks House Democrats’ attempt to pass $2,000 stimulus checks after Trump voices supporthttps://t.co/w0i3wV56na — CNBC Now (@CNBCnow) December 24, 2020 Looks like Trump is going on air to pressure Congress on the election certification https://t.co/nroqsvl61V

 Read more https://crooksandliars.com/2020/12/christmas-eve-news-dump-hits-keep-coming